-- Fan Haters: Within the genre, fans of the scrappy bands bands mentioned below are widely mocked; fans of "mall black metal" (Dimmu Borgir, Cradle of Filth, Chthonic, etc.) are viewed as angsty teenagers in Tripp pants, eyeliner, and cheap pentagram necklaces from Hot Topic who are roughly a few months removed from thinking that Slipknot and Marilyn Manson are the "sickest bands ever", while "hipster black" fans (Wolves in the Throne Room, Nachtmystium, Liturgy, etc.) are viewed as pretentious douchebags who know nothing about black metal and are too lazy to listen to "real" black metal.
+- Fan Haters: Within the genre, fans of "mall black metal" (Dimmu Borgir, Cradle of Filth, Chthonic, etc.) are viewed as angsty teenagers in Tripp pants, eyeliner, and cheap pentagram necklaces from Hot Topic who are roughly a few months removed from thinking that Slipknot and Marilyn Manson are the "sickest bands ever", while "hipster black" fans (Wolves in the Throne Room, Nachtmystium, Liturgy, etc.) are viewed as pretentious douchebags who know nothing about black metal and are too lazy to listen to "real" black metal.
 Outside of it, there are a fair number of metalheads who (while not necessarily hating the music) hate the stereotypical Black Metal fan: Some pretentious moron who won't shut up about how much the world sucks, ditches bands faster than a hipster on PCP, drafts lengthy nonsensical manifestos that absolutely no one can comprehend because they don't say shit and have absolutely no point or express goal despite what they might think, and hasn't got much interest in anything besides black metal and maybe a couple neofolk or dark ambient acts if they're feeling really wild.
 That these fans are very much a Vocal Minority, and widely mocked by other fans doesn't seem to matter.

 - For the Evulz: Invoked as a motivation by some bands.